saurabhkirar/EPAI01/Capstone/Readme.md

 Regards**

+**Expectations.**
-These are the things that are expected: your code is well documented your code has at least 50 test cases that test various problems that might be there.
-Some tests that are expected: regex check for emails can handle 1000+ emails without getting crashed check if names have only characters checks if internet connection exists checks if all required (including external) packages are installed NAME, COURSE NAME, SCORE, TOTAL are variables and can be changed while calling your Python App you are using at least 2 different custom modules you are using at least 1 or more packages you are NOT using while or for loop anywhere you are use generators and NOT list comprehension anywhere you are using your OWN Iterator class for creating your name, email and scores database. you are using: named tuples
+1. your code is well documented.

+2. your code has at least 50 test cases that test various problems that might be there.
+Some tests that are expected:
+  2.1 regex check for emails
+  2.2 can handle 1000+ emails without getting crashed 2.3 check if names have only characters
+  2.4 checks if internet connection exists
+  2.5 checks if all required (including external) packages are installed 2.6 you are using at least 2 different custom modules 2.7 you are using at least 1 or more packages
+2.8 you are NOT using while or for loop anywhere
+2.9 you are use generators and NOT list comprehension anywhere 3.0 you are using your OWN Iterator class for creating your name, email and scores database. you are using: named tuples
 Python's datetime module